 - Wherever I found https://cfeditor.pipeline.sh/

-- If you have a fast connection you may benefit more from Merlin or official builds as they have enabled hardware acceleration which allows the router to download and upload at higher speeds.
+- If you have a fast connection you may benefit from Merlin or official builds as they have enabled hardware acceleration which allows the router to handle higher speeds.

 - You may check router cpu speed at http://192.168.1.1/Tools_Sysinfo.asp